 - a.
-FCC Form 477: Does the most recently available FCC Form 477 data show that the applicant/carrier partner offers 100Mbps/100Mbps service anywhere else in Nebraska.
-If yes, 10 points will be awarded.
-If no, 0 points will be awarded. - b.
-Website Offerings: Does the applicant/carrier partner's public-facing website clearly state that they offer services that are at least 100Mbps/100Mbps?
-If yes, 5 points will be awarded.
-If no, 0 points will be awarded. - 4.
-Rate Comparability Up to 10 points will be awarded as follows: - a.
-Are the rates included in the application comparable to what they offer in other areas they serve in Nebraska?
+Does the digital inclusion plan offer a discounted service plan to low-income subscribers that is below their standard rate and eligible to be discounted further with Lifeline or Affordable Connectivity Program (ACP) discounts? - b.
+Is the low-income plan below \$50 per month prior to discounts being applied, or cost 25% less on a monthly basis than the carrier's next lowest price plan, whichever is lower. - 5.
+Rate Comparability Up to 10 points will be awarded as follows: - Are the rates included in the application comparable to or lower than what they offer in other areas they serve in Nebraska for 100/100 Mbps or the next highest tier if applicant does not offer 100/100 Mbps?
 If yes, 5 points will be awarded. - b.
-Are the rates included in the application for 100Mbps/100Mbps service at or below \$80.50 per month?
+Are the rates included in the application for 100Mbps/100Mbps service at or below \$65.00 per month?
 If yes, 5 points will be awarded. - c.
-Applications will receive score deductions for rate comparability as follows: Plans requiring long-term contracts (-2), plans throttling speeds after usage limits are reached (-2), plans with data caps (-2), plans with Early Termination Fees (-2), metered service or pay-as-you-go models (-2). - 5.
+Applications will receive score deductions for rate comparability as follows: Plans requiring long-term contracts (-2), plans throttling speeds after usage limits are reached (-2), plans with data caps (-2), plans with Early Termination Fees (-2), metered service or pay-as-you-go models (-2). - 6.
 Speed Additive Up to 10 points will be awarded as follows: